The Dallas Morning News: History

-Changes were announced in January 2019 which included staff layoffs (including editorial, arts/culture, and business) and reducing the paper's Business section to one separate section per week, on Sunday; the remainder of the week, Business coverage would be found in the paper's Metro section.
+Changes were announced in January 2019, which included layoffs and reducing the paper's Business section to one separate section per week, on Sundays; the remainder of the week, Business coverage was placed in the paper's Metro section.
 A total of 43 employees were affected by the move.

-In late February 2019, several printing agreements were not renewed at the Morning News suburban printing plant, and 92 positions were affected by the change there.
-Publications that had to find a different printing partner included Dallas Observer and Fort Worth Weekly.
+In late February 2019, several printing agreements were not renewed at the Morning News' suburban printing plant, and 92 positions were affected by the change there.
+Publications that had to find a different printing partner included the Dallas Observer and Fort Worth Weekly.